Posted by Liam Kennedy on 1/21/2019 to Alternators

 Fortunately installing a replacement alternator is not difficult.
 It does involve some basic electrical and mechanical skills.
 I have attempted here to give quite detailed instructions and to cover all of the bases making the text that follows a bit long, but at the end of the day the job is not that difficult.
 To get started you first need to identify what kind of alternator you currently have.

 Most smaller 4 and 6 cylinder diesels have what is known as a “small case alternator”.
 The diameter of these alternators is about 5 ½” and the length including the pulley is about 6”.
 They often have a single pulley for one belt although the more powerful ones will have double pulleys or a serpentine belt.
 Bigger engines normally have “large case alternators” which tend to be about 7” in diameter and about 7” long and having a double pulley or pulley for a serpentine belt.
 There are also “extra large case alternators” available for the biggest engines.
+If you are having problems identifying yours this article will help you figure out which case size you have.
 The photo below shows the typical small case alternator found on a Yanmar

 The next think to observe is the mounting type.
 You need to see how the alternator is attached to the engine at its pivot point.
 Does the alternator have a single foot or does it have two?

 Dual foot alternators: